 Step 2: Select a foreground color.
 It should be the color tone you want to change to.

-Step 3: Select the Brush Tool (B) and paint on the object area that you wish to recolor.
+Step 3: Select the Brush Tool on the toolbar (keyboard shortcut B) and paint on the object area that you wish to recolor.
 Don’t worry if you paint outside the object, you can clean it up later.

 Step 4: Play with the Blending Mode in the Layers panel to see which color you like the most.
-For example, you can start with change the blending mode of the layer to Color Burn.
+For example, you can start by changing the blending mode of the layer to Color Burn.

 This is where you set the blending mode.